sunnyraj5555/sunnyraj5555/README.md

 - 🔭 I’m currently working on My new Project

-- 🌱 I’m currently learning HTML5, CSS, JAVASCRIPT
+- 🌱 I’m currently learning JAVASCRIPT,Jquery.

 - 👯 I’m looking to collaborate on Web Development project